duykhoa/duykhoa.github.io/_katas/game-of-life.md

 end
 ```

-I know it's already long, so I will keep my lesson to the next one.
-Again, hope you enjoy this kata,
+I know it's already long, so I will keep my conclusion and some tips I used for the next one.
+I hope you enjoy this kata,
-and see you in the next kata very soon.
+and see you in the next one soon.